What Is Service Dog Academy?

 One-to-One Attention for Service Dogs

 Unlike other board-and-trains, we don’t take pet dogs, and we usually only board one dog at a time: your dog!
 SDA is for service dogs only.
 We focus on the high-level training service dog partners need and expect.
-Except for our highly trained resident dog (a former service dog) and occasionally another SDA student, your dog is the only dog here.
+Except for our well-trained resident dogs (including a former service dog) and occasionally one other SDA student, your dog is the only dog here.

 This means that your dog…